-The investigation of variation in healthcare between populations as distinct from between systems is not a new undertaking, but is based on decades of research, particularly in the USA and the UK.
-It is also important to bear in mind that variation for certain reasons is positive (e.g. variations in the context of patient-centred and goal-oriented care implementation); if all reasons for variation were negative, it would be easier to take action to remedy it [107].
+The investigation of variation in healthcare is not a new undertaking, but is based on decades of research, particularly in the USA and the UK.
+It is also important to bear in mind that variation for certain reasons is positive (e.g. variations in the context of patient-centred and goal-oriented care implementation); if all reasons for variation were negative, it would be easier to take action to remedy it [100].
 Some variation is inevitable, some is random, and perhaps some is an outcome of differing rates of innovation and improvement, both essential pillars of a modern healthcare system.